-[Attend Meeting] [Safety & Inclusion Policy] [Get Involved] [Service Positions] [Donate] [Attendance Verification] [Sobriety Coins] [Find More Online Meetings] [Seattle Intergroup] [Area 72] [Secretary/Host Docs & AA readings]
+[Attend Meeting] [Safety & Inclusion Policy] [Get Involved] [Service] [Donate] [Attendance Verification] [Sobriety Coins] [Noonaroos Docs & AA readings] Social

 Welcome to the Noonaroos AA Home Page

-Noonaroos meets online every day at 1200 Noon, Pacific Time, and every Friday at 4pm, Pacific Time!
+Noonaroos meets online every day at 1200 Noon, Pacific Time.

 Noonaroos was founded and is based in Seattle, Washington, USA, but we have attendees from all over the world, and all are welcome!
 Keep coming back; It WORKS!